Graduate Programs and Courses

 Three semester hours

-SY 8203 CLINICAL SUPERVISION AND TEACHING
+PSY 8203 CLINICAL SUPERVISION

 PREREQUISITE: Acceptance to the Doctor of Psychology Program